damitasalmon/field-notes/docs/greenbone-openVAS-lab.md

 ### Reflection

 While the most critical vulnerabilities appear to have been mitigated, it's interesting how little effect applying system updates changed the scan.
-Although I restarted the VM a few times during and after the update process, I wonder if timing is a factor (should I have waited an hour or so before running the scan again?) .
-I would be very interested in completing this lab again, but also using Nessus to compare the scan results from both platforms.
+Although I restarted the VM a few times during and after the update process, I wonder if timing is a factor (should I have waited an hour or so before running the scan again?).
+I'm very interested in configuring a local version of this lab, but also including Nessus and possibly Qualys vulnerability scanners to compare the scan results.

 !!! tip
     Click to zoom on any images.